Ekta023/Project2---Flight-Predictions-Machine-Learning-crew-/README.md

 - Cross-validation and bootstrapping provide robust insights into model performance and generalization.
 - AIC complements these methods by penalizing overfitting, ensuring a balance between complexity and fit.

+Project Division and Contributions
+Our project was divided into four main parts, with each team member contributing their expertise to ensure a successful and comprehensive analysis:

+1. Data Preprocessing and Exploration
+Contributor: Ekta Shukla (A20567127)
+Ekta took the lead in cleaning and preparing the dataset for analysis.
+She handled missing values, normalized numerical data, and encoded categorical variables to make the dataset ready for modeling.
+She also conducted exploratory data analysis (EDA) to uncover trends, identify correlations, and detect outliers.
+Her work laid the foundation for building a reliable model by ensuring that the data was in the best possible shape.

+2. Model Implementation and AIC Evaluation
+Contributor: Rithika Kavitha Suresh (A20564346) Rithika was responsible for building the linear regression model and evaluating it using the Akaike Information Criterion (AIC).
+She calculated the residual sum of squares (RSS) and applied AIC to measure the trade-off between model complexity and fit.
+Her meticulous attention ensured that the model was both efficient and aligned with statistical standards.

+3. Cross-Validation and Bootstrapping
+Contributor: Roger Kewin Samson (A20563057)
+Roger focused on validating the model using advanced techniques like K-fold cross-validation and bootstrapping.
+He evaluated the model’s generalization performance by analyzing
+𝑅^2 scores across folds and resampled datasets.
+His work provided robust evidence of the model’s stability and predictive power, ensuring it was not overfitted to the data.

+4. Analysis, Documentation, and Integration
+Contributor: Jude Rosun (A20564339)
+Jude took charge of tying everything together by analyzing the results and preparing the final documentation.
+He explained the findings clearly, highlighting what the metrics and evaluations meant in practical terms.
+Jude also ensured the documentation was comprehensive and user-friendly, making it easy for others to understand the process and conclusions.